ku-sldg/plih/_funs/5-Reader-Monad.md

 lookupName :: String -> Env -> Int
 lookupName s e = case (lookup s e) of
 	Just x -> x
-	Nothing -> error "name not found:
+	Nothing -> error "name not found"
 ```
 Nothin special here, we've wrapped `lookup` in a function that makes its return value non-Monadic.
 Now let's write a `Reader` instance that uses `lookupName` to find an element in an environment of thpe `Env`: